David H. and Mary F. Tewksbury Family Association

 The hornets objected to work being done near their nest.
 Despite spraying Bond was bitten five times and he and Terrill decided to call it a day.

-Terrill hopes to find a weekend in September to install the trim, soffit and apply another coat of stain.
+Bond plans to go to Windhaven in June to install the trim, soffit and apply another coat of stain weather and wasps cooperating.

 Association Calendar